kentodaikoku/kentodaikoku/README.md

 - 👀 I’m from Japan.
 - I started to learn Programming in 2021.
 - I have been working as a web engineer since 2022, in Tokyo.
-- 🧑‍💻 My stocks for work are ...
+- 🧑‍💻 My current stocks are ...

 |  Skill      |  Level    |
 | -------     | -------   |